dan-singer/Piano-Panic/README.md

 # Piano-Panic
-An automagical piano-playing experience
+An automagical piano-playing experience created at BrickHack 3 in just 24 Hours!

-#Windows Setup
+This project has been heavily expanded upon and transformed into Automaestro.
+It's recommended to view that <a href="https://dan-singer.github.io/automaestro/">here</a>.

+However, continue on if you'd like to try Piano Panic instead.

+<strong>Windows Setup</strong>
 Download or clone the repo,
 extract the zip file, and
 run the executable in the zip file.